-- Removal from the Freedom of Choice listing; - A citation of deficient practice; - A request for corrective action plan; and/or - Administrative sanctions.
+- 1. Removal from the FOC listing;

+- 2. A citation of deficient practice;

+- 3. A request for corrective action plan; and/or

+4. Administrative sanctions.

 Continued failure to meet the minimum standards may result in disenrollment as an LT-PCS provider.